User Interfaces for Live Programming

 As such, building decent Live Programming systems requires deep understanding on the target application domains; e.g. avoid sudden changes in the program behavior, keep the program and its output relevant, and allow continuously exploring the problem space.

-From now on, I will discuss three perspectives on user interface design of Live Programming systems.
+From now on, I will discuss three perspectives on user interface design of Live Programming systems and interesting directions to explore in each.

 Programming with End-users